isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * Exceptions are for reporting errors (in C++; other languages can have different uses for exceptions).
 * Exceptions are not for errors that can be handled locally.
-* Don't try to catch every exception in every function (that's tedious, clumsy, and leads to slow code).
+* Don’t try to catch every exception in every function (that’s tedious, clumsy, and leads to slow code).
 * Exceptions are not for errors that require instant termination of a module/system after a non-recoverable error.

 ##### Example